orb-community/orb-website/docs/documentation/running_orb_agent.md

             "issued_at": "2021-09-07T15:29:49.70146088Z"
         }

-6. **Currently, the permanent token allows access to all API functionality, not just provisioning.** You can revoke this permanent token at any time with the following call, using the `id` field above:
+6. ==Currently, the permanent token allows access to all API functionality, not just provisioning.== You can revoke this permanent token at any time with the following call, using the `id` field above:

         curl --location --request DELETE 'HOST:80/api/v1/keys/<PERMANENT_TOKEN_ID>' \
         --header 'Authorization: <SESSION_TOKEN>'